muquit/clip-httpd/README.md

 doesn't need to be a traditional long hex or base64 encoded token - just use a strong, memorable passphrase.

 I hope you find this project useful!
-Pull requests, suggestions, and feedback are always welcome.
+Pull requests, bug reports, suggestions, and feedback are always welcome.

 ## History